KH-BLDS/l2_batna2_daw_project/README.md

     - Use Git or your preferred method to clone the repository onto your local machine.

 2. **Place Website Files:**
-    - Transfer the website files from the cloned repository and place them within the `C:\xampp\htdocs\projectdone` folder.
+    - Transfer the website files from the cloned repository and place them within the `C:\xampp\htdocs\e-commerce` folder.

 3. **Start the Web Server:**
     - Launch your web server and ensure it is configured properly.